rnoeliab/WRF-GHG-Prepy/README.md

 ## 2. Fire Emissions
 Preparing the Fire emissions:

-To obtain fire emissions data from GFAS (), it is necessary to perform some previous steps:
+To obtain fire emissions data from GFAS [GFAS website](https://ads.atmosphere.copernicus.eu/cdsapp#!/dataset/cams-global-fire-emissions-gfas?tab=form), it is necessary to perform some previous steps:

 ```
 1. Create ".cdsapirc" in the $HOME/ directory